Running miles and miles can be tough on your body. Chances are you will feel sore the next day.

 Other research has shown that compression can improve runners’ experience when performing high-intensity workouts.

-Putting compression tights to the test
+Putting compression leggings to the test: My experience

-To give them a proper test, I headed out for a 7 mile run on a Saturday morning.
+Having bought my first pair of compression leggings, to give them a proper test, I headed out for a 7 mile run on a Saturday morning.

 For the first three miles I went at a 9 minute per mile pace (mainly due to the muddy trails along the river).